isso-comments/isso/docs/docs/configuration/server.rst

 	directory are available.
 I don't recommend it though it's possible to set it to the absolute path to a single template and get it working, see `isso/isso/templates/comment.plain` for some details on this.
 	The log will tell you what happened when any error occurs.
+	You can also refer to the `original pull request<https://github.com/posativ/isso/pull/518#issue-241452322>` for details.

 Guard
 -----